Puja Tomar: Matrix Fight Night

 After released by ONE, Tomar faced Jojo Rajkumari on September 24, 2021, at Matrix Fight Night 6.
 She won the fight via split decision.

 Tomar faced Tenzin Pema on June 24, 2022, at Matrix Fight Night 9.
 She won the fight via technical knockout in the first round.

 Tomar faced Bi Nguyen in a rematch for the inaugural MFN Women's Strawweight Championship on November 18, 2022, at Matrix Fight Night 10.
 She won the title via technical knockout in the round two.

 In the first title defense, Tomar was scheduled to face Feier Huang on July 1, 2023, at Matrix Fight Night 12.
 However, Huang pulled out for unknown reasons and was replaced by Anastasia Feofanova.
 She won the fight via technical knockout due to corner stoppage in round four.

 Ultimate Fighting Championship

 On October 17, 2023, it was announced that Tomar signed with the Ultimate Fighting Championship (UFC), made her first Indian-born woman fighter in the promotion.

 Tomar made her UFC debut against Rayanne dos Santos on June 8, 2024, at UFC on ESPN 57.
 She won the fight via split decision, becoming the first Indian woman to win a bout in the UFC.
 All 11 media outlets scored the bout in favor of dos Santos.

 Tomar faced Shauna Bannon on March 23, 2025, at UFC Fight Night 255.
 She lost the fight via armbar in the third round.

+Tomar was scheduled to face Shi Ming on May 30, 2026 at UFC Fight Night 277.
+However, the pairing was pulled in order to serve as the featured bout of the Road to UFC Season 5 quarterfinals event a day earlier on May 29, 2026.
+She lost the fight via an arm-triangle choke submission in the first round.